-The two most common methods are by line or by audio minute or hour.
+The two most common methods are by line or by audio minute.
 A standard transcription “line” is 65 characters including spaces and punctuation (this is what the Association for Healthcare Documentation (AHDI) defines as a standard line.)
-When a company charges by line, they take the total number of characters and spaces in a document, divide that by 65 and get the number of lines a document has.
+When a company charges by line, they should normally take the total number of characters and spaces in a document, divide that by 65 to get the number of lines a document has.

-Many companies also charge by audio minute or hour.
+Many companies also charge by audio minute.
 The advantage of billing like this is that the customer knows what they are being charged in advance.
-So if a recording is 60 minutes long, the customer is billed a flat rate for transcribing 60 minutes or 1 hour of audio.
+So if a recording is 60 minutes long, the customer is billed a flat rate for transcribing 60 minutes of audio.

-Although not as common, some companies also charge a flat rate for all transcription services – more like a monthly or yearly fee – regardless of usage.
+Although not as common, some companies also charge a flat rate for all transcription services.
+More like a monthly subscription or yearly fee, regardless of usage.
 This may be a good way to go for companies who have a high volume of general transcription work (this method is mostly used for general transcription and not any specialized transcription such as legal or financial.)

 Transcription billing variables